Wisconsin's birthday town

 The bad news was, it would be closed for the holiday, and so would all the other shops.
 There went my free bar of fancy soap from Panacea.

-Jewelry designer Maya Madden, who coordinates the Birthday Town program, felt bad about the bum steer, but she shrugged it off.
+Jewelry designer Maya Madden felt bad about the bum steer, but she shrugged it off.

 "That's just the kind of town this is,'' she said.
 "If there's people, we're open.
 If not, we're closed.''
-Instead of a 40 percent discount on earrings I don't have pierced ears she gave me a free Gail Ambrosius truffle for my birthday, $2.
+Instead of a 40 percent discount on earrings — I don't have pierced ears — she gave me a free Gail Ambrosius truffle for my birthday.

-That worked out well for her, since I then bought another four truffles as well as a $50 amber and brushed-silver pendant.
+That worked out well for her, since I then bought another four truffles and a $50 amber and brushed-silver pendant.
 And if we decided to ride bikes instead of shop on my birthday, Madden said, we could borrow hers.

 Down the street, in the back yard of the Spring Green General Store, a happy crowd was celebrating Bob Dylan's birthday at BobFest.